KeesCBakker/keestalkstech-code-gallery/README.md

 - <a href="08.bypass-company-wallpaper">8.bypass-company-wallpaper</a>
 - <a href="https://keestalkstech.com/2024/12/how-to-bypass-company-background-image-as-local-admin-on-windows-11/">How to bypass company wallpaper as local admin on Windows 11</a>

+## 11. Jupyter Notebook and PIL images

+When working with images in a Python notebook I like to visualize them on a grid.
+Just calling `display` is not enough as it renders the images underneath each other.
+Let's use Matplotlib to generate a grid of PIL images.

+- <a href="11.jupyter-pil-images">11.jupyter-pil-images</a>
+- <a href="https://keestalkstech.com/plotting-a-grid-of-pil-images-in-jupyter/">Plotting a grid of PIL images in Jupyter</a>

 ## 12. HTTP Resilience, Kiota

 My new years resolution for 2025 is not to write a custom implementation if I have an